A semi-canonical reduction for periods of Kontsevich-Zagier: Semi-algebraic compactification of domains and resolution of poles

 We define the \emph{projective closure} of a semi-algebraic set $S\subset\RR^d$ by $\overline{\varphi_{x_0}^{-1}S}$, i.e. the topological closure of the inclusion of $S$ into $\PR^d$ considering $\Hcal_{x_0}$ as the hyperplane at infinity.
-Note that the restriction of this projective closure to any chart is a semi-algebraic set in the corresponding chart.
-Thus the projective closure of $S$ is a compact semi-algebraic set in $\PR^d$, since the projective space is a compact variety.
+Note that the projective closure of a semi-algebraic set is a compact semi-algebraic set in $\PR^d$.\\

-Using the this notion, we decompose the integration domain into affine compact domains.
-We give a useful decomposition of the real projective space $\PR^d$ as the gluing of $d+1$ hypercubes through their opposite faces.
-Denote by $\ocube(r)$ (resp. $\cube(r)$) the open (resp. closed) hypercube in $\RR^d$ centered at the origin of radius $r>0$, i.e. $\ocube(r)=\{|x_i|< r\}$ (resp. $\cube(r)=\{|x_i|\leq r\}$).
+Let $\ocube(r)$ (resp. $\cube(r)$) be the open (resp. closed) hypercube of radius $r>0$ centered at the origin in $\RR^d$ , i.e. $\ocube(r)=\{|x_i|< r\}$ (resp. $\cube(r)=\{|x_i|\leq r\}$).
+In the following, we give a useful decomposition of the real projective space $\PR^d$ as $d+1$ (closed) hypercubes centered at the origin of each usual chart, glued through their opposite faces.